Unification of Rare and Weak Detection Models using Moderate Deviations Analysis and Log-Chisquared P-values: Log-Chisquared versus Log-Normal

 Since

-using the log-normal approximation in the asymptotic power analysis of HC by replacing \eqref{eq:true_appx} with \eqref{eq:wrong_appx} incorrectly predicts that HC is powerful for some $r < \rho(\beta;1)$.
-The inadequacy of the log-normal approximation \eqref{eq:LN_appx2} for analyzing rare/weak models is not surprising in view of the distinction between large and moderate deviations \cite{RubinSethuraman1965}.
-Namely, the log-normal approximation is essentially a large deviation estimate of $-2\log(\pi_i)$, while the perturbed log-chisquared in \eqref{eq:true_appx} is a moderate deviation estimate.
+using the log-normal approximation in a formal exercise of would-be power analysis of HC by replacing \eqref{eq:true_appx} with \eqref{eq:wrong_appx}, incorrectly predicts that HC is powerless for some $r > \rho(\beta,1)$.
+Specifically, the log-normal approximation incorrectly predicts the phase transition curve: